jncc/topcat/README.md

 Development
 -----------

+Since the recent upgrade to RavenDB 3.5 you need to **run Visual Studio as an Administrator**, unfortunatley, or the database throws errors at dev time.
+We're looking into why this is the case.

 ### Web Essentials
 Install the Visual Studio Web Essentials extensions pack (and now the "Web Compiler" extension) for design-time support for CoffeeScript (.coffee) and LESS (.less).
 These are essential if you want to edit the application's Javascript or CSS.